Do Question Answering Modeling Improvements Hold Across Benchmarks?

-We use an reimplementation of DocumentReader \citep{chen2017reading} released at \texttt{\href{https://github.com/felixgwu/FastFusionNet}{github.com/felixgwu/FastFusionNet}}.
+\paragraph{DocumentReader (with and without external features)} We use an reimplementation of DocumentReader \citep{chen2017reading} released at \texttt{\href{https://github.com/felixgwu/FastFusionNet}{github.com/felixgwu/FastFusionNet}}.
 The original DocumentReader approach uses external features from a part-of-speech tagger and named entity recognition system.
 To fairly compare to systems that do not use such external resources, we also run the models without these features.
 We keep the hand-crafted term-frequency and token exact match features defined in the DocumentReader paper.

 We also make some changes to the DocumentReader preprocessing code.
 In particular, the original implementation (\texttt{\href{https://github.com/facebookresearch/DrQA}{github.com/facebookresearch/DrQA}}) of these two modeling approaches (intended for training and evaluation on SQuAD) replaces all tokens without a \pretrained{} GloVe embedding (trained on 840B tokens from the Common Crawl) with a special unknown token---the reimplementation we use adopts the same practice.
 This preprocessing assumption works well for SQuAD, since the vast majority of SQuAD tokens also appear in the GloVe vocabulary.
 However, this preprocessing assumption does not apply to CNN---many of the special \texttt{@entity\emph{N}} and \texttt{@placeholder} markers, which anonymize entities to prevent models from deriving answers from world knowledge, are not in the GloVe vocabulary.
 As a result, the original DocumentReader implementation maps them all to a single unknown token, effectively preventing the model from telling valid answer choices apart and yielding a model that performs no better than the majority baseline.
 Keeping these special tokens in the model's vocabulary enables differentiating between different entities in a passage, which naturally improves performance (and are the reported numbers)---however, the modeling approaches' improvements on SQuAD still do not transfer to CNN.